muhidhossain/movie_search_engine/README.md

 npm install
 ```
 ### Step 3
 Create a `.env` file in the root directory.
-Copy below code and paste in it then save it.
+Copy below code and paste in it.
+Replace <api_key> with you own api key then save it.
 ```
 REACT_APP_API_BASE_URL = https://api.themoviedb.org/3/
 REACT_APP_API_KEY = <api_key>